ghqor25/aws-cdk-tester/README.md

 So, When more than 1 `testCase`s(with required: true) fail, the whole test considered as `FAILED`.
 Otherwise, considered as `SUCCEEDED`.

-#### TESTCASE EXAMPLE
+### TESTCASE EXAMPLE
 Step1.
-Publish Sns (In lambda, return value that should be put into Dynamodb.
-It will be passed to Step2's lambda function as event input)
+Publish Sns (In lambda, return expected value that should be put into Dynamodb.
+It will be passed to Step2's lambda function as an event input.)

 Step2.
-Check if Dynamodb item has correctly put in 5 seconds.(use any assertion library in lambda.)
+Check if Dynamodb item has correctly put within 5 seconds.(use any assertion library in lambda.)

 ```
 testCases: [